Alpattex/Landing-Page/README.md

 ```
 ├── index.html
-├── css
-└── style.css
+└── styles.css
 ```

 - `index.html`: The main HTML file that contains the structure and content of the landing page.
-- `css/style.css`: The CSS file that defines the styles for the landing page.
+- `styles.css`: The CSS file that defines the styles for the landing page.

 ## Browser Compatibility